-Frequency: Four times each year
+Magazine Frequency: 10 times per year

 a.
 Our editorial is written in an informal but informative manner.
 We prefer not to use footnotes or endnotes, as this gives the appearance of a scientific journal.
 Also, please note that Minority Nurse is not a peer-reviewed publication.

 b.
 Generally, we follow the Chicago Manual of Style in all matters related to punctuation and grammar.

 c.
 Please include the location (city and state) of any companies, organizations, or schools cited in the text.

 d.
 Please include the professional and educational credentials of any nurses cited in the text (on first usage only): e.g., Jane Hernandez, RN, BSN, MPH.

 e.
 Our preferred length for print articles is 1,800 to 2,400 words for features and 800 to 1,000 words for columns, such as Academic Forum, Degrees of Success, and Second Opinion.
 For MinorityNurse.com articles, the suggested length for blog posts is 400 to 800 words.